About Grape Phylloxera

 There are a number of simple activities you can carry out to reduce the likelihood of a phylloxera incursion in your vineyard.
 Refer to our Farm-gate hygiene section.

-Additional information on phylloxera and farm-gate hygiene can be found in a range of articles below:
+Additional information on phylloxera, farm-gate hygiene and rootstocks can be found in a range of articles below:

 Pest and Disease